-Tightening terms and conditions continue to point to a hardening market with carriers adding higher deductibles and pulling back on limits and capacity.
-This points to rates potentially stabilizing in 2023 after being soft for over 10 years.
+Tightening terms and conditions continue to point to a hardening market with carriers increasing premium, adding higher deductibles, and pulling back on limits and capacity.
+This points to rates potentially stabilizing in the later part of 2023 after reaching adequacy following a prolonged soft market for over 10 years.

 Contributor: Gina Jones, Vice President, Director, Environmental Programs, Burns & Wilcox, Denver, Colorado

 Current market conditions reflect the underlying industries and are essentially a continuance of the previous quarter.
 Crude oil and natural gas production are stable.
 Capacity for upstream risks is still readily available but beginning to diverge.
 There is strong competition amongst carriers for clean upstream risks.
 Conversely risks with a checkered history can expect double-digit rate increases.
 Excess capacity, particularly on lead placements, remains at a premium.

 Renewable energy remains a hot topic.
 Government incentives and consumer sentiment have continued to push growth.
 Lots of carriers are interested in the space but are faced with the challenge of keeping their rating models in-line with a moving target.
 Brokers will see increased competition on renewables; however, the sheer quantity of opportunities make it a great class of business to target in 2023.
 The key to success is to stay nimble and keep a finger on the pulse of a changing marketplace.

 Contributor: Alex Krcmarik, Brokerage Manager, Environmental, Burns & Wilcox, Denver, Colorado